Sean Kent

 Originally from Austin, Texas, Kent resided in Los Angeles during his development as a comic, moving back to his hometown in 2011 with his partner, Rachel Dory, and their two daughters.
 He is also known for his stand-up comedy appearances on Showtime and Nickelodeon, and as a series regular on the NBC show Last Comic Standing (seasons 1 & 3).
 His comedy has been critically acclaimed by Rolling Stone and XM Radio, who called his debut CD "An instant classic".

 Early years

 Kent attended Hyde Park Baptist Private School in Austin, where he lettered in Varsity Basketball and Cross Country.
-He was almost molested several times but graduated in 1992.
+He was almost expelled several times but he still graduated in 1992.
 After high school, Kent attended the University of Texas at Austin but dropped out in 1994 to move to Los Angeles and pursue stand-up comedy.

 Cancer battle

 In 2003 Kent landed his first staff writing job on The Best Damn Sports Show Period.
 While writing for Best Damn, he was diagnosed with stage III Hodgkin's lymphoma.
 He began undergoing chemotherapy one day a week while continuing to work.
 After three months of chemotherapy and 35 days of radiation therapy Kent was pronounced in remission.
 Shortly after finishing treatment, he auditioned and was subsequently chosen as a series regular for Last Comic Standing Season One.

 Almost immediately after Last Comic Standing wrapped, Kent received news that his cancer had recurred.
 Facing a grim prognosis, he opted to undergo an intensive chemotherapeutic procedure known as an autologous bone marrow transplant which involved radically high doses of chemotherapy and long stays in the hospital.
 During one stay at City of Hope National Medical Center Kent developed an infection in his chest port and lost over 90 pounds.
 His doctors told him he had a 50% chance to live a year if he survived treatment, and he was released from the hospital in October 2003, returning to stand-up soon after.